SURFnet/sp-dashboard/README.md

 3. Running tests in PROD mode is encouraged (this disengages the web debug toolbar) saving false positives in a11y and html validation errors
 4. A service with ID = 2 should be present, it should have the add production entities option set.

-### Running the webtests
-The webtests run in chrome.
-To startup chrome:
-`docker compose up -d`
-Then: `composer webtests`

 ## Overview of available environments

 | Environment | Description                                                                  |